altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 ~When he looked back he saw Flanagan's eyes were both hard, wondering, and on him~ "FL__F::Now, Kent - how do you know Martha?"
-~Kent took a moment, enclosed as he was he couldn't panic~ 'K::What do you really want, Kent'
+~Kent took a moment, enclosed as he was he couldn't panic~ 'K::What do you really want, Kent...'
 ~He knew, and listening...
 Seeing the fish-man, the spiders: he wasn't sure what was and wasn't possible anymore.
 Restoration is what he wanted.
 Tom back - and that seemed achievable now~
 'K::Truth it is then'
-"K::She killed a friend of mine, I'm trying to make that right" "FL__F::Oh, and you can't bring him back?"
+"K::She killed a friend of mine, I'm trying to make that right" *Flanagan leaned in, and turned to Martha*
+"FL__F::Oh, and you can't bring him back?"
 "K::She did it with her neighbor, new body - right?"
 "M::You want me to bring him back?"